Best ultralight packable daypack for minimalist travel and everyday in 2026

 Sandra in Taupo with daypack

-Carrying our Matador FreeRain24 2.0 daypack on a day out in Taupo
+Carrying the Matador FreeRain24 2.0 (the predecessor of our current daypack) on a day out in Taupo

-How to choose the ultralight packable daypack that’s right for you?
+How do you choose the ultralight packable daypack that’s right for you?

-If you’re looking for a super lightweight, packable all-rounder of a daypack, here is a list of things to look out for.
-Be aware though: there will be some trade-offs you’ll have to make.
-What features are most important to you will depend on what you’re going to use them for (the most).
+If you’re looking for a super lightweight, packable all-rounder of a daypack, here is a list of things to look for.
+Be aware, though: you’ll have to make some trade-offs.
+What features are most important to you will depend on what you will use them for (the most).

 Size/Capacity

-We found 20 litres (+/- 4 litres) is ideal for a multitude of uses – too big and the daypack is too floppy (even with stuff inside), too small and you might struggle fitting everything you need.
-If you use it for work make sure the packable daypack is wide and deep enough to fit your laptop (or in our case, two).
+We found that around 20 litres is ideal for many uses—too big, the daypack is too floppy (even with stuff inside) and too small, and you might struggle to fit everything you need.
+If you use it for work, ensure the packable daypack is broad and deep enough to fit your laptop (or, in our case, two).

 Weight

 If you (like us) travel with carry-on only and thus have to adhere to carry-on weight limitations, choose a daypack that is as lightweight as possible without compromising on all the other features that are important to you.
-As mentioned, a good packable daypack can weigh 300 grams/10.58 ounces or less (we compared a whole bunch of them for you below).
+As mentioned, a good, packable daypack can weigh 350 grams/12.35 ounces or less (we compared a whole bunch below).

 Canvas backpack in field by Adam Hornyak on Unsplash